easonluo727/NGS-Guide/02_file_format.md

 # Files Format
 ## Reference Genome
-A reference genome is like a book that records the complete genetic sequence of an organism with nucleotides ATCG.
+A reference genome is like a book that records the complete genetic sequence of an organism with nucleotides A, T, C, and G.

 * `.fa.gz` is a compressed reference genome file, where `fa` stands for FASTA format and `gz` stands for gzip compression.
 * `.fa` is an uncompressed reference genome file, decompressed from the `.fa.gz` file.